-What did I do with a HUGE old big screen TV?
+What did I do with a HUGE old big screen IPTV?
 You would never guess.
 I thought and thought for months – what could I do with this monstrocity.
 It sat collecting dust for some time.
 Then we finally brought it down to the garage hoping the move would ignite some spark of inspiration.
 It wasn’t really until I started taking it apart – with no grand plan – that a direction came to me.
 And for something we truly need – EVEN BETTER.

 The greatest part of the project was taking that crazy thing apart.
 Here are photos from that very time consuming process.
 And yes, at certain points I couldn’t figure out what was holding some pieces in and the old hammer had to demolish them to get them out.
 Man, did that feel awesome!
 When all else fails…

 These cinder blocks were inside the TV!
 No wonder it weighed a TON!

 Now it is time to start building it into SOMETHING… But what?

 How do you like this priming job?
 I ran out of white and switched to gray…

 At about this point I laid it down on the ground, face first on a blanket so it didn’t get marked up – to work on it.
 But my newfoundland decided she was going to claim it.
 She climbed in and laid down – had no desire to get out.
 So if I hadn’t been on a mission for a certain end result – I could very easily have made it into a dog bed.
 But not this time.
 Sorry lady…

 Well, here it is!
 I love it and I hope you do too.
 It is a portable closet for my son (he doesn’t have a closet in his room).
 The bottom section will hold shoes, hats/gloves etc… The top part (behind the curtain) has a rod to hang his clothes.
 There is a two prong hook on the right hand side for him to hang his backpack.